HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-10-wiki-platform.md

 ### Negative Consequences <!-- OPTIONAL -->

-- GitBook is not explicitly covered under the existing Grants.gov ATO, so we will likely need to seek the Authority to Operate it
 - Users who don't have a license to edit and manage content in GitBook (i.e. members of the public) can only make suggested edits or contributions through creating Pull Requests (PRs) in GitHub which can present a high barrier to entry for non-technical users
+- Because GitBook isn't covered under the existing Grants.gov ATO, we will not be able to use it for production services.
+If in the future we want to use GitBook as part of our production service, we'll need to seek ATO approval.

 ### Back-up Options

 If we can't get coverage for GitBook under the existing ATO, we should pursue one of the following solutions:

-- **Confluence** if we want to prioritize usability and low maintenance but are willing to compromise on data access
 - **Wiki.js** if we want to prioritize data access and open source tools but are willing to compromise on maintenance costs and usability

 ## Comparison Matrix